ioBroker/ioBroker.sql/README.md

 * (Apollon77) Crash prevented for invalid objects (Sentry IOBROKER-SQL-X)

 ### 1.12.4 (2020-05-04)
-* (Apollon77) Potential crash fixed when disabling datapoints too fast (Sentry IOBROKER-SQL-W)
+* (Apollon77) Potential crash fixed when disabling data points too fast (Sentry IOBROKER-SQL-W)
 * (Apollon77) Always set "encrypt" flag, even if false because else might en in default true (see https://github.com/tediousjs/tedious/issues/931)

 ### 1.12.3 (2020-04-30)
-* (Apollon77) Try to create Indizes on MSSQL to speed up things.
+* (Apollon77) Try to create indexes on MSSQL to speed up things.
 Infos are shown if not possible to be able for the user to do it themself.
 Timeout is 15s

 ### 1.12.2 (2020-04-30)
 * (Apollon77) MSSQL works again